Aakanksha-B/Bayesian-Parameter-learning-add-on-over-BNT/bayesian_parameter_learning/readme.txt

-Steps for learning
+Steps for learning paramters-

 1.)
 Specify a dag which models the structure of bayesian network to be learnt.
-2.) set some initial parameter for the distribution of each node based on it's type and and its parents type.
+2.)
+Set some initial parameter for the distribution of each node based on it's type and and its parents type.
-3.) the paramters 'nu' specifies your belief (basically the no. of samples you would have seen to have set the prior parameters). set it to
+3.)
+The paramters 'nu' specifies your belief (basically the no. of samples you would have seen to have set the prior parameters). set it to
 0 : if you know nothing